Automating Computational Design with Generative AI: Introduction

-The main topic of our paper is how these \textit{diffusion models} can be used for computational design of architectural drawings like floors plans and how we can improve them to do this better.
-Within this paper we want to: \begin{itemize} \item Evaluate the capability of diffusion models in computational design \item Discuss the requirements of diffusion models for architectural planning \item Propose different semantic image-based diffusion model encodings \item Compare the performance and workflows of those encodings \item Discuss if and how we can directly use BIM data for diffusion models \item Derive the requirements and architecture for a BIM-based diffusion model \item Identify future directions for diffusion models in computational design \end{itemize}
+The recent breakthroughs of generative AI tools for images are based on the introduction of \textit{diffusion models} in deep learning.
+They were first introduced by Sohl-Dickstein et al. in \cite{sohl2015deep} and are nowadays the main approach for image and video generation (see Section~\ref{sec:diffusionmodels}).
+In this paper, we want to investigate how these \textit{diffusion models} can be used for computational design of architectural drawings like floors plans and how we can improve their performance for this task.
+To achieve this, we do the following: \begin{itemize} \item Evaluate the capability of diffusion models in computational design \item Discuss the requirements of diffusion models for architectural planning \item Propose the fine-tuning of diffusion models with domain examples \item Propose a novel semantic encoding of floor plans for improved fine-tuning \item Fine-tune a model for each proposed encoding \item Compare the performance and workflows for those encodings \item Discuss if and how we can directly use BIM data for diffusion models \item Derive the requirements and sketch the architecture for a BIM-based diffusion model \item Identify future directions for diffusion models in computational design \end{itemize}

+We use the openly available, very commonly used Stable Diffusion v2.1 model as our basis for fine-tuning, to be able to realistically evaluate the capabilities of current diffusion models.
+To improve its results, we then propose a novel approach to fine-tune the diffusion models with floor plans rendered in specific visual styles to enable semantic encodings.
+Based on our experiments, we also identify the limitations of current approaches and sketch out the option of a BIM-based diffusion model as a potential solution, without implementing it, as this is beyond the scope of the paper and thus future work.